chris-hunter/org.openhab.binding.sharptv/README.md

 For setting the AV Mode, you set the item to the number that corresponds to the desired AV Mode.
 There doesn't appear to be a standard numbering scheme, so you may need to consult the manual for your specific model TV.

 Sending a ON or OFF command to the disable-eco channel will cause the binding to send the `RSPW2` command to the TV.
+If Eco mode is not disabled, you may need to send this command while the TV is powered on.
+Disabling Eco mode should allow the power ON command to work when the TV is powered off.